 Exercise, do Yoga, smile, socialise online and do everything you can do to keep yourself positive and happy.

-This would help you rebound in style out of the COVID-led depression.
+This would help you rebound in style when conditions improve.

 Conclusion

-Hope you found the tips useful to bounce back from the COVID-induced depression.
-One of our other articles discusses recovery tips for hospitality industry from pandemic induced depression.
-Check that article as well to understand the impact and recovery tips for the hospitality industry in general.
+Hope you found these tips useful to recover and grow in your hospitality career.
+One of our other articles discusses recovery tips for hospitality industry from pandemic and how to navigate industry challenges.
+Check that article as well for more insights on hospitality industry recovery.